cheomanigua/webdev/content/docs/hugo/index.md

 ### 2. Repository packages (outdated)

-If you are using Debian or its derivative distros, installing **hugo** from the packages repository will install Go and Dart Sass along side hugo:
+If you are using Debian or its derivative distros, run:

 ```
 $ sudo apt install hugo